potatoqualitee/aitools/README.md

 Get-ChildItem *.md | Invoke-AITool -Prompt ./prompts/audit-blog.md
 ```

-Using a 300-line prompt that encoded all the nuance, Claude Code processed hundreds of posts, making judgment calls throughout:
+Using a 300-line prompt that encoded all the nuance, Claude processed hundreds of posts, making judgment calls throughout:

 - Tested and replaced dead links
 - Converted Twitter embeds to paraphrased statements